EatThisRadioProject/eatthisradioproject.github.io/content/post/bastiaan_1.md

 mixcloud_url: https://www.mixcloud.com/eatthisradio/bastiaan-1-synth-melodies/
 ---

-Mechanizedmind a.k.a.
-Bastiaan is a regular contributor to and co-founder of Eat This Radio.
+Mechanizedmind aka Bastiaan is a regular contributor to and co-founder of Eat This Radio.
 Catchy synth melodies are the star of this episode.
 Ranging from Fridge to The Space Lady.

 - Fridge - Ark
 - Broadcast - Belly dance